 Accredited ND Schools

-The seven accredited naturopathic medical schools at eight college campuses
+The six accredited naturopathic medical schools at seven college campuses

 • Bastyr University (BU) - Kenmore, WA and San Diego, CA

 • Boucher Institute of Naturopathic Medicine (BINM) - Vancouver, British Columbia, Canada

 • Canadian College of Naturopathic Medicine (CCNM) – Toronto, Ontario, Canada